Advanced RPAS Ground School – Live Online

-Everything you need to get started in the UAV business in Canada taught live online by industry experts.
+Everything you need to get started in the Drone business in Canada taught live online by industry experts.

 Select Date Below

-Selecting a date will show you the availability for that location.
-For more information on each location, please check our locations page.
+Selecting a date will show you the availability for that dare.
 By advancing to the next page you agree to our Terms and Conditons.